 Considered to be one of the safer Auckland beaches, it is home to a popular surf lifesaving club.
 On summer days and often on weekends all year, the lifeguards are out.
 Large beach flags mark the patrolled swimming area.

 Try a new watersport at Orewa Beach

-Whether you want to catch a wave on a classic surfboard, try stand up paddleboarding (SUP), kayak, body surf, or kitesurf, you won’t be alone in your sports at Orewa Beach.
+Whether you want to catch a wave on a classic surfboard, try stand-up paddleboarding (SUP), kayaking, body surfing, or kitesurfing, you won’t be alone in your sports at Orewa Beach.
 Popular amongst all water sports enthusiasts, the expansive and wide beach is also great for joggers and walkers.

 It’s a beach that attracts visitors year-round.
 While winter winds draw the athletic crowd, we also see families in the sand and kids splashing in the waves all year long.

 Be inspired at the Estuary Arts Centre

 Free to enter, donations welcome

 Open weekdays 9am – 4pm, weekends 10am – 3pm

 With five gallery spaces and art displays changing monthly, there is always something interesting to discover at the Estuary Arts Centre.
 The exhibits range from impressive local talent to renowned national artists.
 The centre attracts 70K+ visitors annually.